heyyjudes/algs-cali-pred/README.md

 This repository provides implementations for experiments in the paper.
 We use part of the [Citibike dataset](https://citibikenyc.com/system-data) for ski-rental and the [UCI Sepsis](https://archive.ics.uci.edu/dataset/827/sepsis+survival+minimal+clinical+records) dataset for scheduling and ski rental problems with predictions and calibration.

+## Data

+### Citibike Dataset
+The large Citibike dataset file (`clean_data/citibike-june2015.csv`) is not included in this repository due to size limitations.
+You can download it from:
+- [Citibike System Data](https://citibikenyc.com/system-data) - Download the June 2015 data
+- Place the downloaded file in the `clean_data` directory

+### UCI Sepsis Dataset
+The UCI Sepsis dataset will be automatically downloaded when running the notebooks using the `ucimlrepo` package.

 ## Installation

 1. **Clone the repository:**